StephanSeifert/SurrogateMinimalDepth/README.md

 ntree: Number of treesfor random forest.

-s: Predefined number of surrogate splits
+s: Predefined number of surrogate splits.

 The selected variables are stored in res$var.
 In this analysis the causal basic variables X1 to X6, as well as the variables cp1_1 to cp1_10, cp2_1, cp2_3, cp2_4, cp2_6, cp2_7, cp2_9, cp2_10, and cp3_4" that are correlated to causal variables are selected.
 This means the minimal depth values of these variables are below the threshold.